seyounger/WILT/README.md

 ## Notes:

-+ If you run the tool multiple times you will need to delete the raster value field in the water points file.
++ If you run the tool multiple times you will need to delete the raster value field in the water points file prior to the next run.
-+ Make sure the extensions are enabled.
++ Make sure the 3D and Spatial Analyst extensions are enabled.